openimsdk/open-im-server/README.md

 1. Modify .env

 ```
-makefileCopy codeHere you mainly modify the passwords for related components
 USER=root #no need to modify
 PASSWORD=openIM123  #A combination of 8 or more numbers and letters, this password applies to redis, mysql, mongo, as well as accessSecret in config/config.yaml
 ENDPOINT=http://127.0.0.1:10005 #minio's external service IP and port, or use the domain name storage.xx.xx, the app must be able to access this IP and port or domain,